 And then we have the fan-favorite Watermelon Rum Runners.

-Mocktails: Mix watermelon juice, pineapple juice, lemonade, and coconut water with half a tsp of rum extract and you’ve got yourself a winner!
+Mocktails: Mix watermelon juice, pineapple juice, lemonade, and coconut water with half a teaspoon of rum extract and you've got yourself a winner!

 Robin Egg Martinis are so incredibly delicious and perfect for an Easter Sunday brunch!